vyedin/vyedin.github.io/pages/campaigns.md

 description:
 ---

-[...].
-Much of our tech was open sourced after the campaign, and you can find a good summary of that effort on Wired and [Medium](https://medium.com/@teamwarren/open-source-tools-from-the-warren-for-president-tech-team-f1f27d2c7551).
+I joined the Warren campaign in June 2020 as the first product manager, focusing on organizing technology.
+Much of what my team built was open sourced after the campaign, and you can find a good summary of that effort on [Wired](https://www.wired.com/story/elizabeth-warren-campaign-open-source-tech/) and [Medium](https://medium.com/@teamwarren/open-source-tools-from-the-warren-for-president-tech-team-f1f27d2c7551).

 <br/>